Issue: We are forming fewer friendships than in the past.

 Many of us are stressed out with too much to do and not enough time to do it in.
 As life gets busier, our social network often gets smaller and smaller.
 We barely have enough time for ourselves or our families, let alone staying connected with our true friends.

 In previous decades, work was a major source of friendships.
 There were company sponsored picnics, sports teams and holiday dances.
-Now, we go to the office to be efficient and productive, but not to be social.
+Now, we head to the office to be efficient and productive, but not necessarily to be social.
 We talk and we problem solve, but fewer meaningful relationships are being built.

-The number of workers who felt they had someone with whom they could discuss important matters with has dropped significantly with 25% of people saying that they had no one they could discuss such important issues with.
+The number of workers who felt they had someone with whom they could discuss important matters with has dropped significantly with a quarter of people saying that they had no one they could discuss such important issues with.

 Why Are Friends Good For Us?:

 According to an Australian study by the Centre for Aging Studies at Flinders University, those who had a large network of friends outlived those with the fewest friends by 22%.

 “This occurs because the companionship provided by friends may ward off depression, boost self-esteem, and provide support.
 People with social support from friends have fewer cardiovascular and immune problems, and lower levels of cortisol.
 People with social connections seem to feel more relaxed and at peace, which are all related to better health.”